 - Canned Coconut Milk - Coconut milk adds a very subtle sweet flavor as well as the perfect amount of creaminess you need for this dish.
 You can find these cans in the International aisle of your grocery store.

-- Cassareep – Cassareep is a concentrated syrup created from the cassava root.
-It has a distinct flavor – if you’ve ever eaten Guyanese pepperpot, you’ve tasted it – and also acts as a browning liquid for other dishes.
-I wasn’t able to find this locally, so I substituted it for a tbsp. of molasses!
+- Cassareep - Cassareep is a concentrated syrup created from the cassava root.
+It has a distinct flavor - if you've ever eaten Guyanese pepperpot, you've tasted it - and also acts as a browning liquid for other dishes.
+I wasn't able to find this locally, so I substituted it for a tablespoon of molasses!

-- Wiri-Wiri Peppers – I’m a huge fan of spice, so wiri-wiri peppers give this dish the perfect kick of heat.
-If you can’t find these, feel free to substitute with scotch bonnets, Serranos, or even fresh jalapeños.
+- Wiri-Wiri Peppers - I'm a huge fan of spice, so wiri-wiri peppers give this dish the perfect kick of heat.
+If you can't find these, feel free to substitute with scotch bonnets, habaneros, or even fresh jalapeños.

 Variations or Substitutions